3LucasZ/ez-find/README.md

 # Privacy policy:

-- We do not make money.
+- We do not make any money.
 We do not collect any data from our users.
+We use Google sign in only to see if your email is part of the administration team.

 # Terms of service:

-- Please do not hack our website.
+- We run on a private network, only a small core team can access.
+Please do not hack our website.